the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

+* Feature - Add subscribe links for Outlook 365 and Outlook Live to the event views.
+[TEC-4168]
+* Feature - Add import links for Outlook 365 and Outlook Live to single events.
+[TEC-4168]
 * Fix - Put back the event website label for Classic editor.
 [TEC-4334]
 * Fix - Ensure that subscription links include events up to the limit, no matter the view settings.
 [TEC-4264]